sachinjain3677/BomberMan/README.md

 # BomberMan
 Motivated from the classic nintendo game "Bomberman", this game is built upon Unity3D and Vuforia to provide an immersive 3D Augmented Reality experience on your android device.

-To play the game, install the apk in your android device, run the game and aim it at the image target provided, enjoy!
+To play the game, install this [apk](https://drive.google.com/file/d/1jckp1iFQOsCMAKrhyYkkTFF_RA3aZ2Mn/view) on your android device, run the game and aim it at the image target provided in the Resources directory, enjoy!!
+Do let us know if you like the game, by giving us a star, thanks :)

 Assets taken from the [Unity asset store](https://assetstore.unity.com/?gclid=Cj0KCQiAi9mPBhCJARIsAHchl1z52KMDOvktJJuYpZwUmGRrSgj2Kuupn0Ychu8Rh-yOXi5ARzhbVhAaAsC_EALw_wcB&gclsrc=aw.ds)